This follows on from herbal remedies and covers substances that are not herbs but they occur naturally and are thought to have medicinal properties.

 To turn to NICE, a publication in August 2019 called for much more research into medicinal cannabis, especially since the reclassification of products in 2018, to allow specialist doctors to prescribe them where the clinical needs of patients cannot be met by licensed medicines.27NICE draft guidance and NHS England review highlight need for more research on cannabis-based medicinal products It seems to be a problem throughout the world that whilst there is much pressure to bring cannabis-based products into the medical world, the quality and quantity of evidence is very poor.

-A more substantial review was produced in November 2019.
-Specialist medical practitioners are now able to initiate the prescription for some cannabis-based drugs for specific conditions.28Cannabis-Based Medicines Approved for NHS Use
+A more substantial review was produced in November 2019 and updated in 2021.
+Specialist medical practitioners are now able to initiate the prescription for some cannabis-based drugs for specific conditions.28Cannabis-based medicinal products NICE guideline [NG144]

 - Delta-9-tetrahydrocannibinol (THC) combined with cannabidiol (CBD) (Sativex) for treating spasticity in patients with multiple sclerosis (MS)